-1. A student will become eligible for the written examination when, in the opinion of the Major Professor and the Advisory Committee, the student has made satisfactory progress towards completing the academic requirements of the approved plan of study and has his/her

-- thesis work well in hand.
+- 1. A student will become eligible for the written examination when, in the opinion of the Major Professor and the Advisory Committee, the student has made satisfactory progress towards completing the academic requirements of the approved plan of study and has his/her thesis work well in hand.
 The exam must be successfully completed at least four (4) weeks prior to the oral defense. - 2.
 The written examination will consist of questions assembled by the student's Major Professor from those submitted by the student's Examining Committee. - 3.
 The written examination will cover major and minor areas relevant to the student's area of research specialization.
-The exam may include material contained in relevant undergraduate core courses, topics covered in the student's coursework, general geoscience topics, and topics from the student's specific research areas.
-Questions for the written exam will include topics covered in the student's coursework and specific research area and/or general Geoscience topics. - 4.
+The exam questions may include material contained in relevant undergraduate core courses, topics covered in the student's coursework, general geoscience topics, and topics from the student's specific research areas. - 4.
 The examination will be given in one continuous three-hour period.
 The Major Professor is responsible for administering the examination. - 5.
 Individual questions will be graded by the member of the Examining Committee who submitted them.
 A grade of Passed/Not Passed will be assigned to the completed examination by the Examining Committee.
-A grade of Passed allows the student to proceed to the oral defense. - 6.
-If a student receives a grade of Not Passed, at the discretion of the Advisory Committee, he/she may be asked to leave the program, or may be given an opportunity for re-examination.
+A grade of Passed allows the student to proceed to the oral defense.

+6. If a student receives a grade of Not Passed, at the discretion of the Advisory Committee, he/she may be asked to leave the program, or may be given an opportunity for re-examination.
 Only one re-examination will be allowed.
 Failure to receive a grade of Passed on the re-examination will result in the student being asked to leave the program.
 At the discretion of the Advisory Committee, the re-examination may be broad in scope, or may be focused on specific deficiencies identified in the first examination.